mattcaron/misc_notes/install.xubuntu.20.04.md

          1. Reboot.

   1. **RADEON ONLY** Fix the video card on machines with modern radeon cards and install Vulkan.
-      1. This is for a Radeon R9 390.
+      1. This was originally for a Radeon R9 390 and seems to work for RX 6600 too.
       1. These should use the AMDGPU driver, not RADEON.
       1. Refs:
           * [https://wiki.archlinux.org/index.php/AMDGPU#Enable_Southern_Islands_(SI)_and_Sea_Islands_(CIK)_support](https://wiki.archlinux.org/index.php/AMDGPU#Enable_Southern_Islands_(SI)_and_Sea_Islands_(CIK)_support)